drycc/workflow/src/quickstart/provider/gke/dns.md

 responsible for routing HTTP and HTTPS requests from the public internet to applications that are deployed and managed by Drycc Workflow.

-By describing the `drycc-router` service, you can see what IP address has been allocated by Google Cloud for your Drycc Workflow cluster:
+By describing the nginx `ingress` service, you can see what IP address has been allocated by Google Cloud for your Drycc Workflow cluster:

 ```
-$ kubectl --namespace=drycc describe svc drycc-router | grep LoadBalancer
+$ kubectl --namespace=ingress-nginx describe svc | grep LoadBalancer
 Type:                   LoadBalancer
 LoadBalancer Ingress:   104.197.125.75
 ```